Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Coffee grounds

 No, never give your chickens coffee grounds.
 It may cause ill health to your chicken if given more.
-Some coffee ground mixtures with tea and chocolate contain methylxanthines, bad for chicken flocks.
+Some coffee ground mixtures with tea and chocolate contain methylxanthines, which are bad for chicken flocks.

 Mangoes

 Yes, chickens can eat mangoes.
-Mangoes are rich in vitamin A, B5, B6, C, E, K and antioxidants that are nutritious for chickens.
-It also contains 14-15% sugar, but that amount is OK if given in moderation.
+Mangoes are rich in vitamins A, B5, B6, C, E, K, and they are nutritious antioxidants for chickens.
+It also contains 14-15% sugar, which is OK if given in moderation.

 Pickles

-Yes, you can give them pickles, but I am afraid they will eat them or not.
+Yes, you can give them pickles, but I am afraid they will eat them.
 In other ways, pickles contain salt and oil, which is not good, but they can be eaten if given occasionally.

 Peaches

 Yes, chickens can eat peaches, but not their pits.
 The pit inside it is harmful to both humans and chickens.
-Inside peach pits, there is a nut-like husk containing amygdalin, which is degraded into hydrogen cyanide in the stomach.
+Inside peach pits is a nut-like husk containing amygdalin, which is degraded into hydrogen cyanide in the stomach.

 Zucchini (Courgette)